-The Council carries out a rolling programme that ensures that all property, plant and equipment required to be measured at fair value is revalued at least every five years.
+The Council carries out a rolling programme that ensures that all property, plant and equipment required to be measured at fair value is revalued at least every four years.
 Where any valuation is materially different for any asset, a review of similar assets in that class is undertaken to ensure fair value at the end of the reporting period.
 Valuations of land and buildings are carried out in accordance with the methodologies and bases for estimation set out in the RICS "Red Book" UK Appendix 5 "Valuation of Local Authority Assets", and in accordance with International Financial Reporting Standards (IFRS) 13 & CIPFA Code of Practice on Local Authority Accounting.

-Valuations have been undertaken by Gulley Howard Technical Ltd.
+Valuations for 2019/20 have been undertaken by Wilks Head and Eve LLP with prior year valuations having been undertaken by Gulley Howard Technical Ltd